fferflo/einx/readme.md

 einx is a Python library that allows formulating many tensor operations as concise expressions using few powerful abstractions.
 It is inspired by [einops](https://github.com/arogozhnikov/einops) and [einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html).

-- *Seamless integration* with tensor frameworks like Numpy, PyTorch, Tensorflow, Jax.
+- *Seamless integration* with tensor frameworks Numpy, PyTorch, Tensorflow and Jax.
 - *Zero-overhead* when used with just-in-time compilation like [`jax.jit`](https://jax.readthedocs.io/en/latest/jax-101/02-jitting.html) or [`torch.compile`](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html).
 (See [Performance](https://einx.readthedocs.io/en/latest/gettingstarted/overview.html#performance))
 - *Compatible with einops expressions.* Any einops shape expression is also a valid einx shape expression.
 (See [Comparison with einops](https://einx.readthedocs.io/en/latest/faq/einops.html))